dotse/tls-fed-auth/tls-fed-auth.md

 ## Sambruk's EGIL

-Sambruk’s EGIL, a platform providing digital services to municipalities, has successfully integrated the FedTLS framework.
-This deployment demonstrates the framework’s adaptability to support a wide range of digital service infrastructures.
+Sambruk's EGIL, a platform providing digital services to municipalities, has successfully integrated the FedTLS framework.
+This deployment demonstrates the framework's adaptability to support a wide range of digital service infrastructures.

 These deployments highlight the effectiveness of the FedTLS framework in enhancing security and interoperability within the educational sector.